Sorry, you need to enable JavaScript to visit this website.

 The Human Resource Development Authority (Αρχή Ανάπτυξης Ανθρώπινου Δυναμικού) which aims at creating the prerequisites for planned and systematic training and development of the human resources of Cyprus at all levels and in all areas to meet the needs of the economy within the framework of the social and economic policy of the state.

-The Cyprus National Addictions Authority is the supreme coordinating body in the field of licit and illicit addictive substances and pathological gambling in Cyprus, and, since November 2017, has been the successor of the Cyprus Anti-Drugs Council (2000).
+The Cyprus National Addictions Authority which is the supreme coordinating body in the field of licit and illicit addictive substances and pathological gambling in Cyprus, and, since November 2017, has been the successor of the Cyprus Anti-Drugs Council (2000).

 The Foundation for the Management of European Lifelong Learning Programmes is the National Agency for the EU Programmes Erasmus+ and the European Solidarity Corps .